 Dr. Mayne has served as an adjudicator, clinician, and conductor throughout the United States, Canada, and China, and Japan.
-Most recently he completed a semester long conductor in residence in Tokyo Japan conducting the Musashino Academia Musica Wind Ensemble.
+Most recently he completed his second semester-long residence in Tokyo Japan conducting the Musashino Academia Musica Wind Ensemble.
 He is also very busy in the state of Colorado as a clinician, mentor, and colleague to the public school directors.
 Student teacher mentoring and observation is also one of his UNC assignments.

 Dr. Mayne is the conductor of the UNC Symphonic Band.
 The Symphonic Band is featured annually on the full-length CD recordings of Grand Mesa Music Publishing Company that are distributed internationally.
 Numerous clinics and concerts by the Symphonic Band have been given at the annual Colorado Music Educators Association convention.
 The Symphonic Band also gives an annual concert tour in Colorado.

 In addition to his conducting responsibilities at UNC, Dr. Mayne teaches a variety of music education courses, including conducting and secondary instrumental methods courses.
 During his tenure, Dr. Mayne has also produced six CD recordings each featuring all three UNC concert bands as well as the marching band.

 Dr. Mayne is also the director of the annual UNC Conducting Symposium, which features the Symphonic Band as the laboratory ensemble.
 This event brings music educators to campus each January to work with internationally known clinicians.